dylanmorrill/FunProject/README.md

 1. **CaseConnectorApi:** handles post requests and inserts cases.
 Performs basic validation.
 Returns created case Id on success and Apex 500 server error on errors.
 2. **CaseConnectorApi:** runs some simple tests

+**Assignment Rule**
+1. Simple rule to make sure the integration user does not own cases